 It was 2015 when Rev. Ricardo Tavárez began to pray about starting a church.
-In May of 2016, he shared these prayers with several interested leaders, several of whom also felt a passion for starting a new kind of faith community.
-On June 7, 2016, this group of leaders began meeting together on south Division Avenue to begin the ministry that is now En Vivo Church.
+In May of 2016, he shared these prayers with interested leaders, several of whom also felt a passion for starting a new kind of faith community.
+On June 7, 2016, this group of leaders met on south Division Avenue to begin the ministry that is now En Vivo Church.

-Today, En Vivo Church is a church plant of the United Church of Christ, sharing meeting space with 2nd Congregational Church.
-It celebrates diversity and is open and affirming to the LGBTQ community.
-When you gather with us you can expect to share a table with an eclectic group of welcoming people, in casual dress, ready to learn and grow together.
+Today, En Vivo Church is a church plant of the United Church of Christ, sharing meeting space with 2nd Congregational Church UCC.
+It celebrates diversity and is fully inclusive to the LGBTQ+ community.
+When you gather with us you can expect to share a table with an eclectic group of welcoming people, in casual dress, ready to learn and grow together in their Christian faith.